 Our gross profit margin of frame paper decreased from approximately 28.7% for FY2020 to approximately 11.9% for FY2021.
-The higher gross profit margin of frame paper for FY2020 was mainly due to certain purchase orders of frame paper placed by the Heilongjiang Customer in FY2020.
-The selling price of frame paper to the Heilongjiang customer was generally in line with similar products sold to other customers.
+The higher gross profit margin of frame paper for FY2020 was mainly due to certain purchase orders of frame paper placed by a new customer based in Harbin, Heilongjiang Province in FY2020.
+The selling price of frame paper to the new customer was generally in line with similar products sold to other customers.
 However, our Group was able to reduce our production costs by using certain type of white cardboard which is mainly applied in the production of such product and generally less costly as compared to other types of white cardboard that could be applied in the production of a wider range of cigarette packaging materials.